|

-The topics investigated include:
+The research topics investigated include:

 1) The processing of taste and olfactory information by the brain.